raphaelreme/pylapy/README.md

 ![full_square_example](./benchmark/images/full_square.png) ![sparse_square](./benchmark/images/sparse_full_square.png) ![rectangular0.8](./benchmark/images/full_rectangular_0.8.png)
 ![rectangular1.2](./benchmark/images/full_rectangular_1.2.png)![cost_limit_full](./benchmark/images/partial_square.png)![cost_limit_sparse](./benchmark/images/sparse_partial_square.png)

 It seems that lapjv is usually faster than other implementations.
 Scipy and lap are also pretty fast and can be faster than lapjv depending on your use case.
-Lapsolver is always outperformed and should be avoided.
+Lapsolver is usually outperformed and should be avoided.

-Note that lapmod on these figures is outdated, the current implementation on LapSovler.sparse_solve is much faster.
+Note that lapmod on these figures is outdated, the current implementation on LapSolver.sparse_solve is much faster.
 See Handling sparse matrix for more details.

 Warning: For rectangular matrices, lapjv seems to sometimes output a non-optimal cost (though very close to the optimal one)